 Tuition and Financial Aid

-Tuition is charged on a per-credit hour basis for distance learning students and is $2,356 per credit for the current 2019-20 academic year.
+Tuition is charged on a per-credit basis for online learning students and is $2,442 per credit for the 2020-2021 academic year.

 Applicants are encouraged to take advantage of any tuition assistance offered by their employers.
-We also offer two fellowships for Engineering Management Distance Learning students.
+We also offer two fellowships for Engineering Management Online Learning students.

 The McMullen Diversity Fellowship seeks to increase the number of traditionally underrepresented groups in Engineering Management by recognizing the academic achievement and potential of students who, through sharing their varied cultural perspectives, will advance the Graduate School’s commitment to access, equity, and inclusion.